Kubedex/terraform-helmfile/README.md

 Check that everything worked.

 ```
-KUBECONFIG=./kubeconfig.yaml kubectl get pods --all-namespaces
+kubectl get pods --all-namespaces
 ```

-You can also check out the dashboard chart that was installed.
+You can also verify that the dashboard chart that was installed by opening it in a browser.

 ```
 export POD_NAME=$(kubectl get pods -n dashboard -l "app=kubernetes-dashboard,release=kubernetes-dashboard" -o jsonpath="{.items[0].metadata.name}")